ansys/pydpf-core/docs/source/getting_started/index.rst

      - >=0.3.0
    * - 1.0 (Ansys 2021R1)
      - 0.2.2
-     - 0.2.1/0.2.0
+     - 0.2.*

-Future development will ensure backward compatibilty from the client to the server.
+Future development will try to ensure backward compatibilty from the client to the server.

 To start a server with Ans.Dpf.Grpc.bat or Ans.Dpf.Grpc.sh (used in the `start_local_server`  function), please make sure that the environment variable `AWP_ROOT{VER}` with (VER=212, 221, ...) is set.